 Top 20 programmable logic controller manufacturers

-Estimated by some to be the clear leader in PLCs, Siemens has approximately 30 to 40 per cent market share, depending on which report you believe, although these are estimates are based on aggregating the top 10 or so, which together are said to sell far more of the devices all the rest put together.
+Estimated by some to be the clear leader in PLCs, Siemens has approximately 30 to 40 per cent market share, depending on which report you believe, although these estimates are based on aggregating the top 10 or so, which together are said to sell far more of the devices than all the rest put together.

 Rockwell Automation acquired Allen Bradley for approximately $1.6 billion in 1985.
-It was a lot of money then, and it would be a lot of money now.
+It was a lot of money back then, and it would be a lot of money now.
 But the value of Allen Bradley is raised by the fact that it is a historic brand founded in 1903, the same year as Rockwell.